 ‘I Started Out With Nothing And I Still Have Most Of It Left’

 ‘Are You The Favourite Person of Anybody?’

-Upcoming articles: Rachel Whiteread at Tate Britian, Jean-Michel Basquiat at Barbican Centre with interviews with the co-curator of the show, Dieter Buchhart, and Diego Cortez, the curator who gave Basquiat his first public showing at PS1 in Long Island in 1981.
+Upcoming articles: Review of the new Gilbert & George exhibition ‘The Beard Pictures’, Jean-Michel Basquiat at Barbican Centre; an interview with Diego Cortez, the curator who gave Basquiat his first public showing at PS1 in Long Island in 1981.

 SUBSCRIBE TO THE 200% NEWSLETTER

 Receive reports on the lengths to which leading artists go for their art,

 with exclusive interviews and reviews of exhibitions, fairs and festivals.